 Bailey sits just outside the Lost Creek Wilderness Area in the Pike National Forest, where week-long backpacking trips and day hikes are popular.
 The logging roads and pack trails crisscrossing the area's hilly terrain are a mountain biker's dream and first-rate fly-fishing opportunities abound.

 The town is also a gateway to Park County's South Park National Heritage Area, which encompasses an array of landscapes and historic sites that showcase Colorado's iconic mining and ranching heritage.
+Or learn about everything bigfoot at the quaint museum at the Sasquatch Outpost.

 If your stomach's begging for a pit stop, the local eateries should satisfy the craving.
 Some delicious options include Coney Island Boardwalk, a fast-food joint and road-side attraction in a building shaped like a giant hot dog, and Rustic Station Restaurant, where you fill your belly with comforts like elk stew and prime rib.
 Whether you stop in Bailey for a quick lunch or a week-long excursion, be on the lookout — a herd of bighorn sheep live in the mountains just outside town.